Navigating Family Breakdown

 High-Risk Groups

-Students aged 15-17 show the highest distress levels (21%).
-Students with special needs, particularly ASD, face compounded challenges.
+Adolescents aged 15-17 report the highest distress levels (21%) during routine separations.
+Students with special educational needs, especially ASD and ADHD, face significantly compounded vulnerabilities.

 Trauma-Informed Strategies